DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

 # DFRobot_ICG20660L.h
-6-axis MEMS sensor library for Arduino.
-ICG20660L combines a 3-axis gyroscope, 3-axis accelerometer.<br>
+There is a 6-axis MEMS sensor library for Arduino.
+ICG20660L combines a 3-axis gyroscope and 3-axis accelerometer.<br>
-It support two communication interface: IIC(100~400KHz) and SPI(7MHz)<br>
+It supports two communication interfaces: IIC(100~400KHz) and SPI(7MHz)<br>
 Features:<br>
 * Accelerometer scale range: ±2g、±4g、±8g、±16g, g = 9.80665 m/s².<br>
 * Gyro scale range: ±125dps、±250dps、±500dps, 1dps = Π/180° rad/s, Π = 3.1415926<br>
 * Support 512 bytes FIFO.<br>
 * Support wake on motion for accelerometer.
 Condition: If the threshold difference of measured accelerometer between the previous and the next is greater than or equal to the set threshold, an interrupt will be generated.<br>
 *  X, Y, Z axes of accelerometer and gyroscope can be enabled and disabled individually.
-Temperature’ s X, Y,Z axes can be disabled individually but must be enabled with one of the axis data.
+Temperature can be disabled individually, but it must be use with one of the axis data.
 Disabling one axis or temperature can reduce power consumption.<br>
-* Support to enter low-power sleep mode.
+* Support low-power sleep mode.
 In this mode, sensors like gyroscope, accelerometer, temperature will stop sampling.<br>
 * Accelerometer supports low power consumption mode, in which the gyroscope will be forbidden to work.<br>
-* IIC can change the address through the high and low level of SDO.
-If level is high, the address is 0x69 and if low, then 0x68.<br>
+* IIC address can be changed by changing the level of SDO.
+If in level high, the address is 0x69 and if low, then 0x68.<br>
-* 6.Support to read data from registers or FIFO, but reading from FIFO must enable all functions including accelerometer, gyroscope and temperature, and the internal sampling of gyroscope and accelerometer needs setting to be the same.<br>
+* Support to read data from registers or FIFO, but for reading from FIFO, you must enable all functions including accelerometer, gyroscope and temperature, and the internal sampling settings of gyroscope and accelerometer should be the same.<br>

 ![Front and back svg effect drawing](https://github.com/Arya11111/DFRobot_MCP23017/blob/master/resources/images/SEN0245svg1.png)